 Painfully shy Todd Anderson has been sent to the school where his popular older brother was valedictorian.
-His room-mate, Neil Perry, although exceedingly bright and popular, is very much under the thumb of his overbearing father.
+His roommate, Neil Perry, although exceedingly bright and popular, is very much under the thumb of his overbearing father.
 The two, along with their other friends, meet Professor Keating, their new English teacher, who tells them of the Dead Poets Society, and encourages them to go against the status quo.
-Each, in their own way, does this, and are changed for life.Written by
+Each does so in his own way, and is changed for life.Written by

 Liz Jordan <email@example.com>

 169 of 210 people found this review helpful.

 Was this review helpful to you?